-Then the king went down into the fyrirrúm (position in front of the lypting) and opened up the chest under the high-seat, took from it many sharp swords and handed them to the men.
+Then the king went down into the fyrirrúm and opened up the chest under the high-seat, took from it many sharp swords and handed them to the men.
 But when he stretched down his right arm then men saw that blood was running down from under the sleeve of his coat of mail.
 No one knows where he was wounded.